Advertisement

 Building the flying fish leader

-Build the Leader Jim Hendricks
+Build the leader first, utilizing a pair of hooks.
+Jim Hendricks

 Crimp 6 feet of fluorocarbon leader to the main hook, then crimp one end of a 6- to 8-inch fluoro leader to the eye of the hook and the other end to the treble hook.
 Crimp a loop with a thimble or other chafing gear in the other end of the leader, to a snap to the main line.